Ez Roberts

 in the midst of a dream, you stretch.

-and street lights your back.
+and the street lights up your back.

 the moment hovers for longer than it could,

-time lingers, and then it snaps.
+and then it snaps.

 she throws me to the ground, and you’re next to me. walking past, with the rest of our class.